urieco/TOP-Library/README.md

             + Automatically capitalizing the title and author name if the user hasn't done so.
         The submit button will create a new object: const newBook = new Book();
 Step 8: Add a button to remove certain book objects.
+Step 9: Add a button to toggle "Read" status.

 Advanced functions:
 - Add a search function with certain filter categories selector.